 Each patient in Origins CAP will be assigned a therapist who will meet with them individually during their stay.
 These sessions are a vital component of the assessment and recommendation process.
 During this time, the therapists will guide a patient to privately explore issues that may be contributing to (or exacerbated by) substance use or other mental health concerns.

 Upon completion of the Clinical Assessment Program, we provide an integrated summary of our findings.
 This includes information from Origins’ skilled multidisciplinary team—from doctors and therapists to psychologists and support staff.

 Along with an integrated summary of our clinical findings, we also provide a well-crafted treatment plan that takes into consideration the various options available for the person’s wellness and recovery.
-In some instances, this may include a recommendation to a residential treatment facility.
+In some instances, continuing care may include a recommendation to a residential treatment facility.
 In others, it may be medical or psychiatric care, trauma therapy, or ongoing counseling.
 Every treatment plan is individualized and guided by sophisticated medical and clinical assessments.

 On or before day 9, patients are presented with all of the results, findings, and recommendations of the treatment team.
 Clinical and continuing care staff work with the patient and others involved to facilitate the next steps which may include extending residential treatment or moving to a different level of care.
 Regardless of the recommendation, we work with you to ensure the smoothest possible transition to whatever level of care you need.